 Understanding Lifetime Plans

-Many services which we utilise on the web these days are now paid for on a monthly or annual subscription basis, a payment model which has become very popular in recent times and is now almost synonymous with the purchase of any kind of software or IT related service on the web.
-This includes many popular offerings from services such as Adobe Photoshop, Microsoft Office 365 and some of the best backup software titles found on this very site including Backblaze, Crashplan, iDrive and Acronis Cyber Protect Home Office amongst others.
+Many services which we utilise on the web these days are paid for on a monthly or annual subscription basis, a payment model which has become very popular in recent times and is now almost synonymous with the purchase of any kind of software or IT related service.
+This includes many popular offerings such as Adobe Photoshop, Microsoft Office 365 and some of the best backup software titles found on this very site including Backblaze, Crashplan, iDrive and Acronis True Image amongst others.

-Below is a quick look at the top 3 choices mentioned in this guide, scroll down further for the full and detailed list of lifetime cloud storage services.
+Below is a quick look at the top 3 lifetime cloud providers mentioned in this guide, scroll down further for the full and detailed list of lifetime cloud storage services.

-Naturally, this subscription-based pricing model now also extends for the most part to the many mainstream cloud storage providers which exist as of today.
-As such, anyone requiring more than the typical 5GB to 10GB (or so) of free cloud storage which is often available from such cloud providers will almost certainly find themselves having to subscribe either monthly or annually in order to achieve these larger quotas.
+Naturally, this subscription-based pricing model also extends (for the most part) to the many mainstream cloud storage providers which exist as of today.
+As such, anyone requiring more than the typical 5GB to 10GB (or so) of free cloud storage which is typically available from such cloud providers will almost certainly find themselves having to subscribe either monthly or annually in order to achieve a larger quota.

-Whilst there are many benefits to buying services such as backup software or cloud storage on a subscription-based model (such as always having free upgrades to the latest version of any software plus enhanced technical support), such ongoing subscriptions can often become expensive over the longer term and might not be the right solution for many could users in certain circumstances for any number of reasons.
+Whilst there are many benefits to buying services such as backup software or cloud storage on a subscription-based model (including free upgrades to the latest version plus enhanced technical support), such ongoing subscriptions can often become expensive over the longer term and might not be the right solution for many could storage users in certain circumstances.

-Thankfully, this is where unlimited cloud storage plans come into the picture and provide cloud storage users with a means for escaping this monthly or annual subscription model.
-This is done by allowing customers to purchase a fixed allocation of cloud storage for a single, one-off payment thus guaranteeing access to the service over a lifetime without ever having to make any more subscription payments to maintain the service.
+Thankfully, this is where lifetime cloud storage plans come into the picture by providing their users with a means for escaping this monthly or annual subscription model.
+This is done by allowing customers to purchase a fixed allocation of cloud storage for a single, one-off payment thus guaranteeing access to the service over a lifetime without ever having to make any more payments to maintain the service.

-By offering the cloud storage service for single one-off payment, such plans can be very beneficial to cloud storage users as well as, in certain circumstances, to the cloud providers themselves as well (getting larger payments up front can often help such companies to get better infrastructure in place earlier on in the products lifetime).
-For the most part though, as far as many cloud users will be concerned, the real benefit of lifetime plans is that the service purchased can then be used without the worry of making any additional payments or the worry which might come from losing data due to issues arising form missed or failed payments amongst other similar issues.
+By offering the cloud storage service for single one-off payment, lifetime plans can be very beneficial to cloud storage users as well as, in certain circumstances, to the cloud providers themselves as well (getting larger payments up front can often help such companies to build better cloud infrastructure earlier on in the company’s lifetime).
+For the most part though, as far as many cloud users will be concerned, the real benefit of lifetime plans is that the service purchased can then be used without the worry of making any additional payments or the worry which might come from losing data due to issues arising from missed or failed payments.

 Naturally, when purchasing a lifetime cloud storage plan (or any other lifetime subscription service for that matter), it is only natural to wonder how sustainable the service in question might be and if the purchase really will be honoured for an entire “lifetime”.

-Firstly, it is important to note that whilst the term “lifetime” is often used when describing such cloud storage services, a check of the terms of sale form such companies will often give more details on how said company defines use of the word “lifetime” and how they might intend to honour such plans.
-For example, some providers might specify a very high number of years as a lifetime (e.g., 99 years) or simply refer to the lifetime of the product or company themselves as the definition of “lifetime” as opposed to the lifetime of the customer making the purchase (so, please be sure to check the T&Cs of any lifetime cloud storage service before making such a purchase so as to check what these terms might actually be).
+Firstly, it is important to note that whilst the term “lifetime” is often used when describing such cloud storage services, a check of the terms of sale form such companies will often give more details on how said company defines the use of the word “lifetime” and how they might honour such plans.
+For example, some providers might specify a very high number of years as the definition of a lifetime (e.g. 99 years) or simply refer to the lifetime of the product or company themselves as the definition of “lifetime” as opposed to the lifetime of the customer making the purchase (so, please be sure to check the T&Cs of any lifetime cloud storage service before making such a purchase as to what these terms might actually be).

 Another important (and often overlooked) issue to address when discussing lifetime cloud storage plans is the fact that, as time goes on, computer storage tends to get cheaper and more plentiful and (for the average person at least) we tend to use much more of it as time goes on as well.